thamsy/cs3243-ga-weightsofweights/README.md

 ## Running

-Run the HeuristicsWeightsLearning class with two arguments: (1) int of population size, (2) int of number of evolutions
+Run the HeuristicWeightsLearning class with two arguments: (1) int of population size, (2) int of number of evolutions `java HeuristicWeightsLearning 1000 50`